Skip to content

 Background

-Under these new provisions, state agencies must establish a family leave pool that allows an employee to voluntarily transfer sick or vacation leave earned by the employee to the pool.
-Employees will be eligible to apply for leave from the pool for any of the following reasons after exhausting their own eligible compensatory, discretionary, sick and vacation leave:
+Under these provisions, state agencies must establish a family leave pool that allows an employee to voluntarily transfer sick or vacation leave earned by the employee to the pool.
+Employees are eligible to apply for leave from the pool for any of the following reasons after exhausting their own eligible compensatory, discretionary, sick and vacation leave:

 • The birth of a child.